marktimemedia/Pink-Grid/readme.md

 For example:

-'@include pinkgrid( $colspan: 3 )' will generate an object that spans 3 out of 12 columns ( 25% ) with 1% padding
+`@include pinkgrid( $colspan: 3 )` will generate an object that spans 3 out of 12 columns ( 25% ) with 1% padding
-'@include pinkgrid( $totalcols: 6, $colspan: 3 )' will generate an object that spans 3 out of 6 ( 50% ) columns with 1% padding
+`@include pinkgrid( $totalcols: 6, $colspan: 3 )` will generate an object that spans 3 out of 6 ( 50% ) columns with 1% padding
-'@include pinkgrid( $colspan: 2, $autopad: true, $rowitems: 3 )' will generate an object that spans 3 out of 12 columns ( 25% ) but will automatically generate padding values based on having three items total in the row ( good for not wanting to do the math on an uneven number of items for example )
+`@include pinkgrid( $colspan: 2, $autopad: true, $rowitems: 3 )` will generate an object that spans 3 out of 12 columns ( 25% ) but will automatically generate padding values based on having three items total in the row ( good for not wanting to do the math on an uneven number of items for example )

+Example screenshot:
+(screenshot.png)